 So, what tools do bloggers use exactly?
 What equipment do I need to be a blogger?

-Read on to find out.
+Read on to find out what’s on our list.
 Enjoy!

 We were introduced to Wealthy Affiliate via their free training that will get y0u from no website to at least one fully functioning website and help you understand the basics of SEO, content creation and affiliate marketing – all powerful ways to monetise your future blog.